davidillsley/scratch/json/README.md

 The Object Model API uses standard List<> and Map<> interfaces, alongside a holder - JSONValue - so that unsafe casting isn't necessary.

-Complex navigation is expected to be done using a simple path language.
+Complex navigation is done using a simple path language.

 Examples of the above, and the other interfaces at https://github.com/davidillsley/scratch/tree/master/json/src/org/i5y/json/examples